psilvaf/paula-ferreira/scicomm.md

 ### ZME Science

+<p> <a href = "https://www.zmescience.com/science/math/emmy-noether-theorem-23062022/"> The woman who developed one of the most beautiful theorems in physics </a> </p>

+<p> <a href = "https://www.zmescience.com/space/planets-orbit-multiple-stars-14062022/"> Is it possible for planets to orbit multiple star systems like in sci-fi? </a> </p>

+<p> <a href = "https://www.zmescience.com/other/feature-post/mysteries-of-vacuum-13052022/"> Nothing to talk about: the many mysteries of vacuums </a> </p>

+<p> <a href = "https://www.zmescience.com/space/how-the-cosmic-web-makes-and-breaks-the-formation-of-new-stars/"> How the cosmic web makes and breaks the formation of new stars </a> </p>

+<p> <a href = "https://www.zmescience.com/science/physics/can-solar-rays-push-the-james-webb-telescope-around/"> Can solar rays push the James Webb Telescope Around? </a> </p>

+<p> <a href = "https://www.zmescience.com/ecology/climate/eunice-foote-carbon-dioxide-09032022/"> Eunice Foote: the first person to measure the impact of carbon dioxide on climate </a> </p>

+<p> <a href = "https://www.zmescience.com/science/astronomy/million-radio-sources-telescope-28022022/"> New map of the universe reveals 4.4 million radio sources in the northern sky </a> </p>

 <p> <a href = "https://www.zmescience.com/science/astronomy/annie-jump-cannon-the-legend-behind-stellar-classification/"> Annie Jump Cannon: the legend behind stellar classification </a> </p>

 <p> <a href = "https://www.zmescience.com/science/if-the-atmosphere-is-chaotic-how-can-we-trust-climate-models/">If the atmosphere is chaotic, how can we trust climate models?</a> </p>